cyberboy666/cyberboy666_website/_pages/trashpalace.md

 - S02 is from 2021
 - S01 is from 2017

-there were at least a couple more "seasons" going back to ~2014 before this but was before i was archiving them
+(technically there were at least a couple more "seasons" going back to ~2014 but was before i was archiving them)